Pleistoscene/emerald-games-wireless-RFP/README.md

 This RFP outlines the plan to design and deploy a wireless network for Emerald Games.
 The network will support modern standards, ensure security, and scale with future needs.

 ## 2. About Us

-Emerald Games is a small gaming company I started.
-My first game, *The Last Conflict*, was released on Steam in 2017.
-Getting that game on Steam was my first big goal — and I did it.
-Now, my goal is to help other indie developers reach their goals too, just like I did.
-As our team grows, we need a solid wireless setup in the office that’s secure, fast, and can handle everything we throw at it.
+We are an independent game development company focused on creating and promoting original indie games.
+Our first game, *The Last Conflict*, was released on Steam in 2017.
+Since then, we’ve been growing our team and expanding our technical foundation.
+We are now planning to upgrade our wireless network to ensure strong security and reliable performance across the company.

 ## 3. Project Scope